-International students (non-US citizens) must fulfill the application requirements necessary for the program they wish to enter.
-The following criteria may also be required:
+International students (non-U.S. citizens) must fulfill the application requirements for the individual program of interest, as well as the following requirements.

-All international applicants who are applying for a residential program must submit an affidavit of financial support, along with credible documentary evidence (bank statements, fixed certificates of deposit, etc.) that they have enough readily available funds to meet all expenses (tuition, room, board, etc.) for the first year of study without having to seek outside employment.
+All international applicants who are applying for a campus-based program must submit an affidavit of financial support, along with credible documentary evidence (e.g., bank statements, fixed certificates of deposit, etc.) that they have enough readily available funds to meet all expenses (i.e., tuition, room, board, fees, textbooks) for the first year of study without having to seek outside employment.
 International students are limited to on-campus employment only and cannot displace qualified U.S. citizens for such positions.

 *Applicable only to campus-based programs, including the Master of Science in Nursing's Family Nurse Practitioner track and the Master of Ministry